corpusculejs/corpuscule/packages/styles/docs/StyledElement.md

 };
 ```

-Each custom element marked with an [@element](#element) decorator becomes an
+Each custom element marked with an [@styles](./index.md#styles) decorator
-implementation of the `StyledElement` and gain the following lifecycle.
+becomes an implementation of the `StyledElement` and gain the following
+lifecycle.

 | Name                                              | Hook Type  | Stage      | Description                                           |
 | ------------------------------------------------- | ---------- | ---------- | ----------------------------------------------------- |